GitbyteMaster/Reverie-Programming-Language/README.md

 # Installation & Updating
 Current Version `v1`

-Reverie is a universal Python file.
-To get the interpreter to work, download [Python](https://www.python.org/downloads/).
+Reverie is a universal language that calls functions through a Python file.
+To get the function caller to work, download [Python](https://www.python.org/downloads/).
 ## MacOS
 Once you do, type this into your command prompt once you've installed the GitHub CLI:
 ```shell